Do you sit in front of the computer and then you decide what to do?

 Wouldn’t it be more efficient to adjust your diet to these days or create a channel for urgent messages?

-I thought so, and then I set my day to wake up at dawn, to study, to meditate, to do extra work and so on.
+I thought that being productive would make me happy.
+And then I set my day to wake up at dawn, to study, to meditate, to do extra work, and so on.

 I was an extremely productive person, but it comes to a point where I became a robot, and I forgot the simple things that make sense to me!

 To be clear, I do not mean that we should not want to conquer things in life, I even see it as one of the essential elements of happiness.

 That’s why we can’t leave aside the 7th of the 8 truths about productivity:

 7. Happiness Is Not a Destination